 Enjoy dinner at a local restaurant.

 After breakfast, we'll depart for Punakha.
-We drive over the stunning 10,000-feet Dochula Pass, one of Bhutan's most enchanting views.
+We drive over the stunning 10,000-foot Dochula Pass, one of Bhutan's most enchanting views.
 Weather permitting, we can see the craggy peaks of Bhutan's northern Himalayan border.
 After a short stop at the pass we continue to Punakha, arriving at the hotel in time to enjoy lunch.

 The fertile valley of Punakha is drained by the Phochu and Mochu rivers and blessed with a temperate climate.
 Before Thimphu was made the capital of Bhutan, Punakha held the title as the winter capital because of its more temperate climate.
 Today it is the winter seat of the Je- Khenpo (the Chief Abbot) and the Central Monk Body.

-Later in the afternoon we’ll visit the Punakha Dzong or (Palace of Great Happiness), built at the junction of the Phochu and Mochu rivers in 1637 by Shabdrung Ngawang Namgyal.
+Later in the afternoon we’ll visit the Punakha Dzong or (or "Palace of Great Happiness"), built at the junction of the Phochu and Mochu rivers in 1637 by Shabdrung Ngawang Namgyal.
 This majestic dzong served as both the religious and the administrative center of Bhutan in the past.
 It measures some 600 by 240 feet and has a six-story, gold-domed tower.
 Inside are courtyards and religious statuary that hint at the depth of history and spiritual tradition embodied here.
 Your guide will illuminate your understanding of this intricate culture that is exotic to us, though long established here.